" I haven't been

 longer, sleeker body and a dark silvery gray coat.
 The sign claimed that these cats could be

-found from The Brazilian
+The Brazilian

 phone company has a lot of fun with its public phone booths.
 There are the normal ones, the funny blue